Nepean Township

 S.S.
 No. 4 Nepean - Bells Corners School

 The 1863 Walling map of Nepean indicates a schoolhouse was located across the street from the Anglican Church graveyard in Bells Corners.
 Records show it was torn down in 1959.
-The Roman Catholic Separate School of S.S.
-No. 4 Nepean built Our Lady of Peace School on the site.

 S.S.
 No. 8 Nepean - Twin Elm School